 At the end of 2019, a novel coronavirus (a specific virus that causes human and animal disease) was identified as the cause of pneumonia cases in Wuhan, a city in the Hubei Province of China.
 It rapidly spread thereafter, resulting in an epidemic throughout China, with quick spread globally, affecting now nearly every continent.
 Understanding of this novel coronavirus is still evolving.

-The post Coronavirus (COVID-19) Updates appeared first on Children's Diabetes Foundation.
+The post MY FIRST COVID-19 VACCINATION DOSE appeared first on Children's Diabetes Foundation.

 The CDC has determined that COVID-19 is a serious public health threat—and older adults and people with serious chronic medical conditions, including diabetes, are at a higher risk of experiencing complications and getting very sick from it.